dihedron/terraform-provider-toolbox/README.md

 # terraform-provider-toolbox

-A magical box of tools for your Terraform recipes.
+A magical box full of tools for your Terraform recipes.

 ## Building the provider